cta-observatory/protopipe/docs/install/grid.rst

 Getting a released version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can find the latest released version `here <https://github.com/cta-observatory/protopipe/releases>`__
+The latest released version are stored `at this GitHub repository <https://github.com/cta-observatory/protopipe/releases>`__

 .. list-table:: compatibility between *protopipe* and its interface
     :widths: 25 25